 The findings show, for the first time, that a 15 min bout of brisk walking, equivalent to ‘fairly light’ intensity exercise, reduces chocolate cravings, with moderate effect sizes, during and for at least 10 min following exercise cessation.

-Moreover, this research confirms previous evidence that has shown exercise to suppress appetite and reduce urges to snack.
+Moreover, this research confirms previous evidence that has shown exercise to suppress appetite and reduce urges to snack and there are supplements in sites like https://thestylishmagazine.com that also help with this.
 Feeling tired and the need for an energy boost has been associated with the consumption of high-energy food and sitting on the couch does not appear to reduce chocolate cravings, whereas being physically active does.

 Craving for chocolate is a difficult concept consisting of different features.
 Exercise only reduced an intense desire to eat chocolate and it reduced overeating chocolate when starting to eat chocolate due to the possible lack of control over eating chocolate if eaten.
 In contrast, exercise did not reduce anticipation of positive reinforcement or of relief from negative symptoms.